adamdbradley/foresight.js/README.md

 * _networkSlow_: A 100KB file should be downloaded within 1 second on a 800Kbps connection.
 If the speed test takes longer than 1 second than we already know its not a high-speed connection.
 Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.
 * _networkError_: When a speed-test network error occurs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
 * _localStorage_: A speed-test does not need to be executed on every webpage.
 The browser's localStorage function is used to remember the last speed test information.
 When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
 * _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
-Since high-resolution doesn't apply to this device, foresight doesn't bother testing the network connection.
+Since high-resolution doesn't apply to this device, foresight.js doesn't bother testing the network connection.

 __foresight.connKbps__: Number representing the estimated Kbps following a network connection speed-test.
 This value can also come from localStorage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.
 Note that _foresight.connKbps_ is not an extremely accurate assessment of the device's connection speed, but rather provides a fast look to see if it can download a file quickly (and then remembers that test info for a configurable number of minutes).

-__foresight.isHighSpeedConn__: Boolean used to tell foresight if this device's connection is considered a high-speed connection or not.
+__foresight.isHighSpeedConn__: Boolean used to tell foresight.js if this device's connection is considered a high-speed connection or not.
 You can use the _foresight.options.minKbpsForHighSpeedConn_ configuration option to help determine what is considered _high-speed_.
 See the minKbpsForHighSpeedConn config description for more info.

-## Foresight Methods
+## Foresight.js Methods
 __foresight.reload__: Call this method when your code changes the DOM.
 However, _foresight.reload_ is automatically executed on any window resize event.
 Take a look at the jQuery Mobile integration and the demos on an example of how it would be used.

 ## jQuery Mobile Integration
 Foresight.js does not require the jQuery library or jQuery Mobile framework, but it can still be easily integrated into jQuery Mobile.
-Below is a sample of what the head element would contain so foresight can be used:
+Below is a sample of what the head element would contain so foresight.js can be used:

     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.6.4/jquery.min.js"></script>
     <script src="http://code.jquery.com/mobile/1.0.1/jquery.mobile-1.0.1.min.js"></script>